Slow sand filter: Method of operation

 Slow sand filters work through the formation of a gelatinous layer (or biofilm) called the hypogeal layer or Schmutzdecke in the top few millimetres of the fine sand layer.
 The Schmutzdecke is formed in the first 10–20 days of operation and consists of bacteria, fungi, protozoa, rotifera and a range of aquatic insect larvae.
 As an epigeal biofilm ages, more algae tend to develop and larger aquatic organisms may be present including some bryozoa, snails and Annelid worms.
 The surface biofilm is the layer that provides the effective purification in potable water treatment, the underlying sand providing the support medium for this biological treatment layer.
 As water passes through the hypogeal layer, particles of foreign matter are trapped in the mucilaginous matrix and soluble organic material is adsorbed.
 The contaminants are metabolised by the bacteria, fungi and protozoa.
 The water produced from an exemplary slow sand filter is of excellent quality with 90–99% bacterial cell count reduction.
+Typically, in the UK slow sand filters have a bed depth of 0.3 to 0.6 metres comprising 0.2 to 0.4 mm sand.
+The throughput is 0.25 m/h.

 Slow sand filters slowly lose their performance as the biofilm thickens and thereby reduces the rate of flow through the filter.
 Eventually, it is necessary to refurbish the filter.
 Two methods are commonly used to do this.
 In the first, the top few millimetres of fine sand is scraped off to expose a new layer of clean sand.
 Water is then decanted back into the filter and re-circulated for a few hours to allow a new biofilm to develop.
 The filter is then filled to full volume and brought back into service.
 The second method, sometimes called wet harrowing, involves lowering the water level to just above the hypogeal layer, stirring the sand; thus precipitating any solids held in that layer and allowing the remaining water to wash through the sand.
 The filter column is then filled to full capacity and brought back into service.
 Wet harrowing can allow the filter to be brought back into service more quickly.